fbpx

 Option 3: Stretching Text Using Paths In Photoshop

-Step 2: Convert The Text Layer To A Shape
+Step 1: Right-Click On The Text Layer And Select Convert To Shape

 Click the Path Selection Tool in the Toolbar, which looks like a cursor arrow.
 Click and hold to select the Direct Selection Tool (A) and select it.